webquiza/tap-room/README.md

 * _As a user, I can submit a form to add a new beer to a list._
 * _As a user, I can click on a beer to see its detail page._
 * _As a user, I can see how many pints are left of a particular beer._
 * _As a user, I can click a button next to a beer whenever I sell a pint of it.
 This action decreases the number of pints left by 1.
-Pints can not go below 0._
+Pints do not go below 0._

 ## Setup/Installation Requirements